 I didn’t realise until I started trying to put this post together how few “romantic” books I actually read.
 I don’t have any kind of deep-seated opposition to them or anything; there just aren’t that many of them on my original Keeping Up With The Penguins reading list or on my bookshelves.
 I think it’s because perhaps I’m a bit too cynical to put up with any schmaltzy crap in literature.
 So, this is a list of romantic reads for Valentine’s Day… that won’t make you throw up in your mouth.

 The Gentleman’s Guide to Vice and Virtue – Mackenzi Lee

 Valentine’s Day is for everyone, of all ages, so let’s start with a young adult book that can be enjoyed by teenagers and adult-adults alike: The Gentleman’s Guide to Vice and Virtue.
 It ticks every box: hedonism, adventure, history, wealth, and (most importantly) romance.
 It’s fast-paced, it’s witty, and it touches on a bunch of really topical issues (including racism, sexuality, mental health, class, and more).
 A fun read!

 Tropic Of Cancer – Henry Miller

 Tropic Of Cancer is considerably more “adult” – in fact, it’s not even that romantic, just very smutty.
 If you’re single on Valentine’s Day, this is the perfect erotic tome to get your motor running.
 That said, Miller’s brand of literotica is not to everyone’s tastes; if you prefer your smut with a more lady-like bent, try some Anaïs Nin instead.
-I’ll be reviewing Tropic Of Cancer on KUWTP next week, so stick around – it’s a good one!
+I reviewed Tropic of Cancer for KWUTP just this week – it’s a cracker!

 Call Me By Your Name – André Aciman